 Minor Electrical Work

-Safety is important for electrical work, so always make sure you shut off power to the room you are working in and double-check wires and outlets with voltage detector before starting any work.
+Safety is important for electrical work, so always make sure you shut off power to the room you are working in and double-check wires and outlets with voltage detectors before starting any work.
 If you are uncomfortable or unsure about anything, always bring in an electrician to help you out.

 Replace Tiles

 Unlike carpeting, which requires expensive tools that most people don’t have access to, replacing tile in bathrooms, etc. is a fairly easy task for homeowners to take on.
 The hardest part of the process is cutting tiles to fit around cabinets and toilets.
-Most major hardware stores rent tile cutting machines (they can even be purchased for relatively little money) that make it easy for you to cut tiles into any shape.
+Most major hardware stores rent tile-cutting machines (they can even be purchased for relatively little money) that make it easy for you to cut tiles into any shape.

-Handles, Faucets, Etc!
+Handles, Faucets, Etc.!

 Take a look around your bathroom and kitchen.
 Are there any small items that you can replace?
-You don’t have to do anything major like ripping out sinks, showers and cabinets, but you can give a room a nice, new look by replacing things like:
+You don’t have to do anything major like ripping out sinks, showers, and cabinets, but you can give a room a nice, new look by replacing things like:

-• Cabinet handles and knobs
+- Cabinet handles and knobs

-• Faucets and shower heads
+- Faucets and shower heads

-• Shelving
+- Shelving

-• Towel racks and holders
+- Towel racks and holders

 Most of these require nothing more than a screwdriver or wrench to get done!